Hlaudi Motsoeneng: Early career

-Motsoeneng's career began in Puthaditjhaba when he met Kenneth Mopeli, then Chief Minister of the South African bantustan of QwaQwa, and became his mentor.
+Motsoeneng's career began in Puthaditjhaba when he met Kenneth Mopeli, then Chief Minister of the South African bantustan of QwaQwa, who became his mentor.
 Mopeli worked in the same office as Motsoeneng used to work.
 In the 1990s Motsoeneng became a freelancer at Radio Sesotho and would carry around a radio bag with a mic recorder where he would get lifts with his friends to stories because he did not own a vehicle.

 During this period community members alleged that Motsoeneng was a puppet used by Mopeli because not a week would go by where Motsoeneng would not broadcast a positive story about him.
 During this time Motsoeneng started to network with other high-profile politicians.

 Motsoeneng was eventually moved to Lesedi FM in Bloemfontein in 1992 where he started to make contacts with African National Congress (ANC) politicians.
 Employed as a stringer he was paid by the story despite being unable to speak English properly and did not have a matric certificate.
 He wanted to be closer to the newsroom and learn more.
 At the station, he became good friends with Sebolelo Ditlhakanyane and Sophie Mokoena.
 He would become close to ANC politicians such as Ace Magashule and Ivy Matsepe-Casaburri who would later go on to become the Premier of Free State and later the Minister of Communication under President Thabo Mbeki.
 Motsoeneng first met Jacob Zuma when Zuma made a speech in Free State before the 1994 elections.
 Motsoeneng went to cover the event.
 Zuma's speech was not well received, but Motsoeneng supported him and the two became close from then on.

 In 1995 he applied for permanent employment with the SABC and while completing the application form for the job, lied about having completed his matric at Metsi-Matsho High School in 1991.
 He would later explain that a Mrs Swanepoel from human resources told him to "fill in anything", while Ivy Matsepe-Casaburri was also chairman of the SABC at the time of his application.